ellakoa/postcard-poem/content/posts/little-boats.md

-  We casually stroll the harbour arm taking our time completely charmed and as twilight darkens into the night the festive lights gradually glow bright
+  We casually stroll the harbour arm taking our time completely charmed and as twilight darkens into the night the festive lights glow bright

-  It warms our cockles but not our toes or the tip of a now red nose
+  It warms our cockles but not our toes or the tip of a now red shiny nose
   Hot chocolate with sprinkles before we make tracks, we turn and wave and the little boats twinkle back.